WRNQ: History

-At the end of Christmas music in 2003, the station relaunched under the "LiteFM" brand of popular sister WLTW in New York City in a move of "branding unity" which also was ironic considering the station's pre-signon change done to minimize confusion with WLTW.
-Outside of some music refocusing and the addition of a Saturday night dance programming, no major changes were made until October 2011, when WRNQ switched to Premium Choice and Premiere Networks for content outside of Joe Daily in Morning Drive.
+At the end of Christmas music in 2003, the station relaunched under the "LiteFM" brand of popular sister WLTW in New York City—the same station that it sought to avoid confusion with in 1989—in a move of "branding unity".
+Outside of some music refocusing and the addition of a Saturday night dance program, no major changes were made until October 2011, when WRNQ switched to Premium Choice and Premiere Networks for content outside of Joe Daily's morning show.

-A variation of WRNQ's format, without the simulcast and with different disc jockeys, had been broadcast on 98.5 WCTW in Catskill, New York.
-From March 2005 until November 2006, WRNQ's format and programming was "shadowcast" on 99.3 WFKP in Ellenville, New York, which aired the same air talent as WRNQ (and carried WRNQ's "Joe Daily in the Morning").
+A variation of WRNQ's format, without the simulcast and with different disc jockeys, had been broadcast on WCTW in Catskill, New York.
+From March 2005 until November 2006, WRNQ's format and programming was "shadowcast" on WFKP in Ellenville, New York, which aired the same air talent as WRNQ (and carried WRNQ's "Joe Daily in the Morning").

 On September 8, 2014, WRNQ returned to its original "Q92" branding.